- 25 basis points, 0.25%, rate cut

 Impact on home buyers

 Mortgage rates track long-term Treasury yields more than the federal funds rate itself.
-Homebuyers should watch the 10-year Treasury yield and lender rates over the next few days as markets digest today’s rate decision and Powell’s comments.
-The 10-year Treasury yield was near 4.08% Wednesday after the press conference.
-While still near year-lows, it climbed 0.07 points since the rate announcement.
+Homebuyers should watch the 10-year treasury yield and lender rates over the next few days as markets digest today’s rate decision and Powell’s comments.
+The 10-year Treasury yield was at 4.166% on Wednesday afternoon.

 Bottom line

-Interest rates for 30-year and 15-year fixed rate mortgages could hold steady or decrease by a few tenths of a percentage point if expectations of a December rate cut increase.
+Interest rates for 30-year and 15-year fixed rate mortgages are likely to hold steady or increase by a few tenths of a percentage point if the market anticipates a pause on cuts in January.

 Impact on refinancing